-Senegal profile - Media - BBC News
+Senegal media guide

 Senegal has traditionally had one of the most unrestricted and diverse media scenes in the region.

-The constitution guarantees freedom of information and abuses against journalists are relatively infrequent, says Reporters Without Borders.
+The constitution guarantees freedom of information and abuses against journalists are relatively infrequent, says Reporters Without Borders (RSF).
 But some subjects remain off limits for reporters.

+Violence against journalists is relatively rare in Senegal but 2021 saw a surge in verbal and physical violence against media outlets amid the arrest and release of opposition leader Ousmane Sonko.

 Radio is an influential medium.
 Commercial and community stations have mushroomed.

-There are nearly 20 daily newspapers.
+There are almost 30 daily newspapers.
 BBC World Service (105.6 MHz) and Radio France Internationale are available on FM in Dakar.

-By 2016 there were 3.6 million internet users (Internetlivestats.com).
+There were 9.7 million internet users by December 2021, comprising 56% of the population (Internetworldstats.com).
 Access is unrestricted.

 - Le Soleil - state-owned daily